 As stated in my Top 5 Staple Products post, I pre-poo my hair with coconut oil.
 I buy Pure Extra Virgin Coconut Oil by Nature’s Way.
 The price varies, but you can purchase online at Amazon or at your local Vitamin Shoppe and Whole Body stores.

-- Apply the product directly on my scalp and massage using the tips of my fingers.
+- Apply the product directly to my scalp and massage using the tips of my fingers.
 There is no set time that I do this, but I make sure the oil is applied to my whole scalp.

 - Section hair in four parts, securing them with pins or hair clamps and apply the oil on my hair; focusing on the ends.
 I also begin my finger detangling and shed hair removal.
 I twist each section after detangling and proceed to work on the next section until complete.